fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ## Quick Start

-### Install theme
+### Install Hexo

+If you don't have a hexo blog, please follow [Hexo Docs](https://hexo.io/docs/) to install and initialize your blog。

+### Download Theme

-Please give priority to download [the latest release version](https://github.com/fluid-dev/hexo-theme-fluid/releases),or the master branch may not guarantee stability.
+Please download [the latest release](https://github.com/fluid-dev/hexo-theme-fluid/releases), or the master branch may not guarantee stability.

 After download, extract it to the themes directory and rename it to `fluid`.